vgarciasc/hundred-hammers/README.md

 # Hundred Hammers

+> "At least *one* of them is bound to do the trick."

 *Hundred Hammers* is a Python package that helps you batch-test ML models in a dataset.
 It can be used out-of-the-box to run most popular ML models and metrics, or it can be easily extended to include your own.